-Our children are taught maths in class groups.
+Our children are taught maths in sets.
 Any child who has achieved year group expectations in class is then given the opportunity to work on these objectives in greater depth.

 National curriculum objectives are placed in our long term planning, to ensure there is adequate coverage throughout the year.
 Content is determined by the National Curriculum, and by our gap analysis, based on termly summative assessments.
 We incorporate daily “Closing the Gap” teaching (based on formative assessments) in our morning maths.
 Year group targets can be found in the front of every child’s maths book, and these are monitored by the children and teacher.
 Targets are signed off when there is sufficient evidence.
 Evidence is gathered via observation, marking and feedback.

-Our children benefit from a structured maths week, which includes three days of topic teaching, matched to national curriculum objectives, followed by one day of problem solving/ investigation and one day of applying to test style questions and a day is given to practising arithmetic (testing and gaps).
+Our children benefit from a structured maths week, which includes three stages of topic teaching, matched to national curriculum objectives, followed by one stage, applying to test style questions and a day is given to practising arithmetic (testing and gaps).
 However, if children have not understood sufficiently, with the majority meeting year group expectations within that week, then the learning will continue during the following week.

 Maths is also timetabled for fifteen minutes every morning between 9:00 and 9:15.
 In these five, “Morning Maths” sessions, years three and four focus on times table recall and application.
-Years five and six focus on a broad range of questions to support year group objectives in all areas, this is used as a pre-teaching tool.
+Years five and six focus on revisiting key learning to embed knowledge using “5 a Day”

 The overriding aims of the national curriculum: fluency/ reasoning and problem solving are addressed in all areas of maths.
 In every lesson, there is the opportunity to apply learning, reason and problem solve within the “Steps to Success”.
 Problem solving is specifically addressed when completing test-style questions after each unit of work.
 Fluency is developed through varied and frequent practise in morning maths sessions.

 The national curriculum states that by the end of year four, children should know their multiplication facts to 12 times 12.
 We encourage children to learn their tables through a times table reward scheme.
 This allows children to sit a test for a bronze/ silver/ gold or Forest View Award badge, once they have the relevant stickers on their class times table chart.
 “Times Table Rock Stars” is used across school to improve attainment and recall.